retargetly/sdk-ios/README.md

 The main focus of the library is to track events, separately in four event-types:

 ```
 open     -  for library initialization
-active  -  for when apps become active
+geo      -  for when app uses GPS
-change  -  for front view changed
+deeplink -  for external deeplinks that opens the app
 custom   -  for developer's choice
 ```

 ### Prerequisites